getsentry/sentry/docs/technical.rst

 *work in progress!*

-This section describes how to write a sentry client.
-As far as the writer is concerned, a sentry client *is* a logging handler written in a language different than Python.  you will not find the implementation details of the sentry logging handler, since these are language dependent, but a description of the steps that are needed to implement just any sentry logging handler.
+This section describes how to write a Sentry client.
+As far as the writer is concerned, a Sentry client *is* a logging handler written in a language different than Python.
+You will not find the implementation details of the Sentry logging handler, since these are language dependent, but a description of the steps that are needed to implement just a Sentry client in your own language or framework.

 In general, the action taken by a logging handler compatible with ``log4j`` and ``logging`` is doing something with a timestamped